datnguye/dbterd/docs/nav/guide/cli-references.md

     dbterd run -cv 7
     ```

-### dbterd run --bypass-validation
+### dbterd run --relax-policies

-Flag to bypass Pydantic validation errors by patching the parser to ignore extra fields.

-This option is useful when working with newer dbt versions that introduce fields not yet supported by the `dbt-artifacts-parser` library.
-When enabled, the parser will ignore unknown fields instead of raising validation errors, allowing you to continue generating ERDs even with newer artifact schemas.

-> Default to `False`
+Comma-separated list of parser relaxation policy names applied when reading dbt artifacts.
+This lets newer dbt versions — which introduce fields or enum values not yet supported by the `dbt-artifacts-parser` library — still be parsed (for example, dbt 1.11 keeps the manifest at version 12 but adds a `config` property to macro nodes and a `javascript` value to `supported_languages`).

+Available policies:

+- `relax_extra_fields` — ignore unknown fields instead of rejecting them.
+- `relax_enum_values` — accept unknown enum values (widening non-`type` enum fields to strings).

+> **Omit** the option to apply **all** policies (the default — keeps things working out of the box).
+Pass an **empty** value (`--relax-policies ""` or `relax-policies: []` in config) for **strict** validation.

 !!! info "When to use this option"
     You might encounter Pydantic validation errors like `"Error: Could not open file 'catalog.json': File catalog.json is corrupted, please rebuild"` when using artifact files from newer dbt versions.
-In such cases, enabling this flag can help you work around compatibility issues while waiting for the parser library to catch up with the latest dbt schema changes.
-Just be aware that any unsupported fields won't be included in the generated ERD (which is usually fine since relationship information remains intact).
+The default (all policies) works around these automatically.
+Narrow the list if you want to relax only specific aspects, or go strict to surface schema drift.
+Any unsupported fields won't appear in the generated ERD (usually fine since relationship information remains intact).

 **Examples:**
 === "CLI"

     ```bash
+    # Default: all policies (no flag needed)
+    dbterd run -mv 12 -cv 1

+    # Only relax extra fields
+    dbterd run --relax-policies relax_extra_fields -mv 12 -cv 1

+    # Strict validation
-    dbterd run --bypass-validation -mv 12 -cv 1
+    dbterd run --relax-policies "" -mv 12 -cv 1
     ```

 ### dbterd run --resource-type (-rt)